07-26-20 Sonya’s Love

 07-26-20 PUSH ARROW TO BEGIN AUDIO

-The list was long and detailed, but Sonya noticed it was all about what love will bring to Bella.
+The list was long and detailed, but Sonya noticed it was all about what love would bring to Bella.
 Not a word of Bella’s contribution to love.
 Then she thought of her other friends.
 Most of her friends were similar to Bella.
-Love was about satisfying needs and hungers that they have.
-Of course, they would say their partners will get their share of love back, but love going to a partner was seldom brought up.
+Love was about satisfying needs and hungers that they had.
+Of course, they would say their partners would get their share of love back, but love going to a partner was seldom brought up.
 Sonya thought, ‘do they have a need to give love?
 If they do, the need to give seems much weaker than the need to receive.’

 Sonya had a unique experience with her father that changed Sonya’s views on love.
 Her father was always the strong confident type that Sonya knew would do anything for her.
 Then he had a stroke at age 55, that left him bed ridden.
 Sonya’s mom had continued to work and Sonya took over the job of daily care for her father.
 After a couple of years, her father abruptly died.
 This freed Sonya from her care duties and her life returned to normal.

 Sonya mourned her father’s death but something else remained after her mourning calmed.
 Sonya deeply missed caring for her father.
 This confused Sonya.
 Was she missing the habit of care-giving?
 Or just missing her father?
 Then one night as Sonya was falling to sleep in her bed, she had a profound thought.